tomshackell/wind-power/README.md

 ## Storage analysis

 The analysis simulates having a certain amount of storage available.
+- It assumes the required demand is a constant 1200 GW, the rough primary power use of Europe.
+So this analysis lets us model how much storage would be needed to meet all of Europe's energy needs.
+  - This is done by taking the current amount of installed capacity in the dataset, 29.96 GW average, and multiplying the power output by 40.05 to produce 1200 GW average output.
+  - This is not a perfect estimate (distribution matters), but serves as a good enough approximation for these purposes.
+Given there are now wind turbines all across Europe it is reasonable to estimate that if you built twice as many wind turbines you would get roughly twice as much power as you do today, with roughly the same profile of hourly output variation.
 - It assumes the storage is perfectly efficient (every 1 GWh stored can be released at any time later as 1 GWh).
-- It assumes the required demand is a constant 29.96 GW (the average output)
 - It simulates the system with the storage.
   - If wind power is generated in excess of the demand that extra is stored (up to the capacity of the storage)
   - If insufficient wind power is available to meet the demand then energy is drawn down from the storage as needed.
 The amount of energy stored will never go negative but instead there can be a shortfall in matching the demand if not enough energy is stored.
 - Some of these scenarios simulate overbuild: building additional extra capacity.
   - An overbuild factor of 2 means that (for example) instead of meeting 25 GW of demand by building 100 GW at 25% capacity factor you would instead build 200 GW of turbines to meet that 25 GW demand.
 This improves the reliability of the power generated at the cost of building extra turbines.
-  - The storage analysis assumes we can simulate overbuild by multiplying the actual installed capacity by a constant factor.
-This is not a perfect estimate (distribution matters), but serves as a good enough approximation for these purposes.
-Given there are now wind turbines all across Europe it is reasonable to estimate that if you built twice as many wind turbines you would get roughly twice as much power as you do today, with roughly the same profile of hourly output variation.
 - For a given amount of storage the analysis calculates:
   - The minimal amount of overbuild that would ensure that supply always meets demand.
     - This is found using the [bisection method](https://en.wikipedia.org/wiki/Bisection_method) to zero in on the correct amount of overbuild.